giraffe-fsharp/Giraffe/README.md

 ## About

-[Giraffe](https://www.nuget.org/packages/Giraffe) is an F# web framework similar to Suave, but has been designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
-[Giraffe](https://www.nuget.org/packages/Giraffe) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a larger web application.
+[Giraffe](https://www.nuget.org/packages/Giraffe) is an F# micro web framework for building rich web applications.
+It has been heavily inspired and is similar to [Suave](https://suave.io/), but has been specifically designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
+Giraffe applications are composed of so called `HttpHandler` functions which can be thought of a mixture of Suave's WebParts and ASP.NET Core's middleware.

-If you'd like to learn more about the motivation of this project please read this [blog post on functional ASP.NET Core](https://dusted.codes/functional-aspnet-core).
+If you'd like to learn more about the motivation of this project please read my [blog post on functional ASP.NET Core](https://dusted.codes/functional-aspnet-core) (please note that some code samples in this blog post might be outdated).

 ### Who is it for?

 [Giraffe](https://www.nuget.org/packages/Giraffe) is intended for developers who want to build rich web applications on top of ASP.NET Core in a functional first approach.
 ASP.NET Core is a powerful web platform which has support by Microsoft and a huge developer community behind it and Giraffe is aimed at F# developers who want to benefit from that eco system.

-It is not designed to be a competing web product which can be run standalone like NancyFx or Suave, but rather a lean micro framework which aims to complement ASP.NET Core where it comes short for functional developers at the moment.
+It is not designed to be a competing web product which can be run standalone like NancyFx or Suave, but rather a lean micro framework which aims to complement ASP.NET Core where it comes short for functional developers.
 The fundamental idea is to build on top of the strong foundation of ASP.NET Core and re-use existing ASP.NET Core building blocks so F# developers can benefit from both worlds.

 You can think of [Giraffe](https://www.nuget.org/packages/Giraffe) as the functional counter part of the ASP.NET Core MVC framework.